Hi, I’m Valerio software engineer and CTO at Inspector.

 How do Notification Channels works?

-Channels separate the notifications that Inspector sends into different routes, allowing users to have more control over the messaging experience.
-They are created and named by each service that want to send notifications to users who are part of your organization.
+Channels separate the notifications that Inspector sends into different routes, allowing users to have more control over the notifiction experience.

-However, you will also have the option of activating multiple channels for different purposes — for instance, one channel for new error detected, another for every error occurrences, and a third for server side automation.
+However, you will also have the option of activating multiple channels for the same application for different purposes — for instance, one channel for new error detected, another for every error occurrences, and a third for server side automation via webhooks.

-Actually we support three channels (Email, Webhook, Slack), more will be added in the next months.
+Actually we support Email, Webhook, Slack, SMS, Pushover, PagerDuty, and more will be added in the future.

 Why Were Notification Channels Created?